-- 2. Click on the Case Types tab. - 3.
-Open the Client Onboarding Request case type.
+2. Click on the Case Types tab

+4. Click on the Activities tab.

-5. Click on Add Activity → Activity with New Process.
+5. Click on Add Activity → Activity with New Process

 This brings up a dialog that allows you to create an activity with an implementation in the Process Designer.
 In scenarios where a user may already have an existing implementation in another Workflow project that they want to reuse, they can select Activity with Existing Process.